PFC. CUTHBERT POWELL (KIP) SINKKING, WWII: Class of '42 gave 3 of its own to the ages

 Fourth Infantry Division troops cross the Sauer River from Luxembourg into western Germany on Jan.
 18, 1945.
 (Photo courtesy City University of New York Department of History, 4th Infantry Division Yearbook)

-We know that young Cuthbert was an athlete — he was on the same Irvington High School baseball team as Arnold J. Meszaros, his Class of 1942 classmate who was killed in action in the same general area as Cuthbert just three weeks later.
-Cuthbert — interestingly there is no indication that he was ever referred to by a nickname — was also a regular actor, appearing on stage particularly in productions involving Hope Presbyterian Church in the Pennybridge section of Tarrytown, his family’s congregation.
+We know that young Kip was an athlete — he was on the same Irvington High School baseball team as Arnold J. Meszaros, his Class of 1942 classmate who was killed in action in the same general area as Kip just three weeks later.
+Kip was also a regular actor, appearing on stage particularly in productions involving Hope Presbyterian Church in the Pennybridge section of Tarrytown, his family’s congregation.

-After high school graduation in spring 1942, Cuthbert appears to have been employed by Lord & Burnham Co. on Astor Street as a woodworker who also handled general assignments.
-By the time Cuthbert was inducted by the Army on April 25, 1944, his older brothers were already in the armed forces.
+After high school graduation in spring 1942, Kip appears to have been employed by Lord & Burnham Co. on Astor Street as a woodworker who also handled general assignments.
+By the time Kip was inducted by the Army on April 25, 1944, his older brothers were already in the armed forces.

 Oldest brother James H. Jr., or “Harry,” who enlisted on March 4, 1941, was part of the initial D-Day invasion at Utah Beach in Normandy on June 6, 1944 and would go on to serve at headquarters of the 4th Infantry Division through northern France, Belgium, Luxembourg and into the German Reich itself in late 1944 and early 1945.